 Trek in Sapa through the rice terraces and hills to local villages.
 Try your hand at batik, embroidery or cooking local dishes.
 Visit a market and haggle for ethnic souvenirs.
 Take the cable car to the top of Fansipan, Vietnam’s highest mountain, for spectacular views.

-- Sapa Culture Museum is a small museum featuring exhibitions about Sapa’s local tribes.
+- Sapa Culture Museum is a small but informative museum featuring exhibitions about Sapa’s local tribes.

 - Ham Rong Mountain Park is a small park where you can do a short hike to a lookout point for panoramic views of the town and surrounding area.

 - Fansipan is the tallest peak in Vietnam and a popular trekking spot located a short distance from Sapa.

 - The Muong Hoa Valley on the outskirts of Sapa is a popular trekking location, home to photogenic rice terraces, mountain scenery and small tribal villages.

 - Avoid Sapa during the rainy season (June – September) when the town can become flooded and the trails are slippery.